1998 South Carolina Amendment 4: Legal history

-In 1998, at the time of repeal, South Carolina was the second-to-last state to have a defunct ban on interracial marriage; the final state to repeal its ban was Alabama in 2000.
+In 1970 and 1972, following an opinion issued by AG Daniel McLeod in 1969 that the ban was unconstitutional, South Carolina repealed its statutory anti-miscegenation provisions.
+However, section 33 of article 3, the interracial marriage ban clause of South Carolina's constitution, still remained in place.
+In 1998, at the time of repeal of the constitutional ban, South Carolina was the second-to-last state to have a defunct ban on interracial marriage; the final state to repeal its ban was Alabama in 2000.